Misdiagnosis & Lung

 Lung cancer misdiagnosis covers three possible scenarios:

-- Your diagnosis was delayed, causing your illness to progress without treatment
+- Your diagnosis was delayed, causing your illness to progress

 - You were misdiagnosed, or your lung cancer symptoms were attributed to some other condition